asherlie/notebook/README.md

 # notebook
-anything written in the lines between the multiline comments of notebook.c will be pretty printed
+anything written in the lines between the #if 0 and #endif in notebook.c will be pretty printed

 if notebook.c has been edited without being recompiled, this program will refuse to print anything